 The Meyer Building is an ideal location for a Veterans and Family Clinic to address the noted lack of services in the area.
+The services of this facility are envisioned to be similar to the Stephen A. Cohen Military Family Clinic in Silver Spring, MD.
 The proximity and visibility of the building from Crownsville Road make it easy to find and approach.
 The layout of the building allows a dedicated wing and a separate entry for the clinic.
 Additionally, the building is on one level (excepting the basement), making it ideal for veterans and other users who may need additional accessibility accommodations.
 The size of the building also allows for clinic expansion, if other uses do not fill out the remainder of the first floor.